Get Shit Done

 Get Shit Done asks for two things: your goal, and your energy level.
 Five options — low power, warming up, locked in, hyperfocus, full send.
 Pick one and the breakdown adjusts.

 Low power gets you the minimum to move.
 Full send breaks every step into exact actions.
-Same goal, different day, different plan.
+Different plans adjusted for different days for the same goal.

 Your goal